Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

-For this next Inverse Square Law calculator, we’ll look at a flash with a guide number of 60.
+For the following Inverse Square Law calculator, we’ll look at a flash with a guide number of 60.
 Guide numbers are the topic of this post.
-It’s not important now, just know that for this example you’ll get 100% strength at a distance of 60 meters.
+It’s not important now; know that for this example, you’ll get 100% strength at a distance of 60 meters.

 Play around with the slider to see what happens to the flash power on your subject as you change the distance in 30-meter increments.

 Cool, interactive sliders, but what’s a practical photography application for the Inverse Square Law?